Best RV Mattresses - Short Queen & Other Sizes

 Mattress Performance in Terms of Sleep Position

-Foam RV mattresses generally work best for side sleepers, and the Short Queen Gel Memory Foam Dynasty Mattress is no exception.
-Its foam comfort layers cradle the shoulders and hips, key areas where campers who sleep on their sides exert much pressure.
+Foam RV mattresses generally work best for side sleepers like me, and the Short Queen Gel Memory Foam Dynasty Mattress is no exception.
+Its foam comfort layers cradled my shoulders and hips, key areas where I exert a lot of pressure.

-Because this RV mattress is on the firmer side of the scale for a memory foam bed, it's also a perfect fit for back sleepers, especially those who weigh about 230 pounds.
-If you fall in this category, the sleep surface should give you the right balance of cushion and support needed to keep your back flat and cushion your spine.
+Because this RV mattress is on the firmer side of the scale, it's also a perfect fit for back sleepers, especially those who weigh about 230 pounds.
+As I fall into this category, rest assured the sleep surface gave me the right balance of cushion and support needed to keep my spine aligned.

 What We Like